A Short History of Kirkby Stephen

 Halfway along Market Street between Barclays Bank and the Mulberry Bush is Little Wiend.
 Narrow entrances to the town and very narrow lanes were built to protect the town from invading Scots.
 This one marks one of the quarter divisions of the town and goes down to Frank’s Bridge.
 A little way along is the entrance into Arcade Royal, not Royal Arcade as it is often quoted as there is no ‘royal’ appointment.
 This is the courtyard for the once New Inn where a royal princess is said to have visited.
 At the other end of the square in the alleyway is Faraday House which was a Sandemainian non-conformist chapel where the parents of Michael Faraday worshipped.
 Michael’s father was the village Blacksmith at Outhgill in Mallerstang before moving to London where Michael was born.

-This is just a brief introduction to the history of Kirkby Stephen and there is further information available in our local library, now housed in the Old Grammar School building.
-The Upper Eden Visitor Centre also has historical information about the town and a town trail leaflet.
+This is just a brief introduction to the history of Kirkby Stephen and there is further information available in our local library.
+The Tourist Information Centre will be able to provide details of historical events in the town and the town trail.

 With thanks to Ann Sandell, who supplied this information.